department-of-veterans-affairs/vets-website/va-gov/pages/claim-and-appeal-status.md

   </div>
 </div>

-<h3 itemprop="name">What types of claims can I check with this tool?</h3>
+<h3 itemprop="name">What types of claims and appeals can I track with this tool?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can use this tool to check the status of any VA claim or appeal.
-This may include a claim or appeal for:
+You can use this tool to check the status of a VA claim or appeal for compensation like:
-- VA health care benefits
-- Disability compensation
+- Disability compensation (including claims based on special needs like an automobile or clothing allowance)
 - Veteran or survivor pension benefits
+- Special Monthly Compensation (such as Aid and Attendance)
+- Dependency and Indemnity Compensation (DIC)
+- A burial allowance to help pay for a Veteran's burial and funeral expenses

+You can also use this tool to check the status of a claim or appeal for other benefits like:
+- VA health care
 - GI Bill or other education benefits
-- Vocational rehabilitation and employment benefits
+- Vocational rehabilitation and employment
 - A home loan Certificate of Eligibility (COE)
 - A Specially Adapted Housing (SAH) or Special Housing Adaptation (SHA) grant

-This may also include a claim or appeal for:
-- Life insurance benefits
+- Life insurance
 - A Certificate of Eligibility to be buried in a VA national cemetery
-- A burial allowance
-- Dependency and Indemnity Compensation (DIC)

 </div>
 </div>